What makes a website search great? Is it its ability to search what you type?

 - “No Search Result” Can Be a Major Repellent

-As a customer, I don’t like to hear a NO. I don’t mind if a shopkeeper retort to some mindless tricks to convince me, but I would want him to at least try.
+As a customer, I don’t like to hear NO. I don’t mind if a shopkeeper retort to some mindless tricks to convince me, but I would want him to at least try.
 Similarly, throwing up “No search result” could be a great setback for an eCommerce website.

-Undoubtedly, people will fail to spell the things correctly.
+Undoubtedly, people will fail to spell things correctly.
 They will make spelling mistakes, they will make typing errors, irrespective of what they input, you will have to reflect something.
 Keep in mind that a void result could induce a repelling effect.
-You can make your engine more efficient by adding synonym and thesaurus tools in your engine.
+You can make your engine more efficient by adding synonym and thesaurus tools to your engine.

 It can be possible that your store really doesn’t have the product.
-Saying a blatant NO could cause a literal frustration to your customers.
+Saying a blatant NO could cause literal frustration to your customers.
 You can suggest some of the options humorously and reassure users that you’d notify them by email as soon as the product arrives.